 UX Design

-Logo design in 2025: What are the latest trends
+Logo design in 2026: what are the latest trends

-Behind every memorable logo is a story—told through color, shape, and type.
+Behind every memorable logo is a story: told through color, shape, and type.
 It's the cornerstone of a brand's identity, connecting businesses to their audiences.
-Find out how 2025 is redefining logo design trends and why keeping your branding fresh matters.
+Find out how 2026 logo design is redefining visual trends and why keeping your branding fresh matters more than ever.

 So, what defines a well-designed logo?
 As Joan Costa emphasizes, a good logo is a visual representation of a company’s core essence and values.
 It should be instantly recognizable, unique, and effective in communicating the brand’s personality and values.
 Consistency is also key: supporting a logo with cohesive visual communication across different media builds familiarity and strengthens the brand-audience relationship.